-- Do the police need to be involved immediately, e.g. if there is an immediate risk to children or if an offence may have been committed?
-Take required action. - Record dates/times of alleged incidents, details of those involved and any potential witnesses - Gather & secure any already existing evidence, but do not take statements, this is a police role - Listen to the child/young person, encourage them to speak but do not lead or probe - Verify that the alleged event(s) could have happened: e.g. was the member of staff on duty and present when the alleged incident took place?
-Are there potential witnesses? - Contact the LADO immediately if advice is needed, otherwise securely email (e.g. use encrypted attachment) the information to the LADO at steven.hill@sheffield.gov.uk or tel.
-07814 382 424
+Do the police need to be involved immediately, e.g. if there is an immediate risk to children or if an offence may have been committed?
+Take required action.

+Record dates/times of alleged incidents, details of those involved and any potential witnesses

+Gather & secure any already existing evidence, but do not take statements, this is a police role

+Listen to the child/young person, encourage them to speak but do not lead or probe

+Verify that the alleged event(s) could have happened: e.g. was the member of staff on duty and present when the alleged incident took place?
+Are there potential witnesses?

+Contact the LADO immediately if advice is needed, otherwise securely email (e.g. use encrypted attachment) the information to the LADO at LADO@sheffield.gov.uk or or tel.
+0114 2734855 Option 1 or 07889737078